-- 8. Somerville Housing Authority/Landlord not a guarantor of smoke-free environment.
-The SHA's adoption of a smoke-free policy does not make the SHA nor any of its managing agents the guarantor of Resident's health or of the smoke-free condition of Resident's unit and common areas.
-However, the SHA shall take reasonable steps to enforce the smoke-free terms of its leases and to make the non-smoking areas as smoke-free as is reasonably possible.
-The SHA will address violations of this policy upon the SHA's actual knowledge of said smoking or if the SHA has been given notice of said smoking and said notice can be substantiated. - 9.
-Disclaimer by Somerville Housing Authority/Landlord.
-The SHA's adoption of a smoke free policy does not in any way change the standard of care that the SHA or managing agent would have to a resident household to render buildings and premises designated smoke-free any safer, more habitable, or improved in terms of air quality standards than any other rental property.
-The SHA specifically disclaims any implied or express warranties that the building, common areas, or Resident's premises will have any higher or improved air quality standards than any other rental property.
-The SHA cannot and does not warrant or promise that the rental premises or common areas will be free from secondhand smoke.
-The SHA's ability to police, monitor, or enforce the agreements of the Smoke Free Lease Addendum is dependent in significant part on voluntary compliance by Resident and Resident's guests, as well as by all residents and guests in other parts of the smoke-free area.
-Residents with respiratory ailments, allergies or a physical or psychological condition relating to smoke are put on notice that the SHA does not assume any higher duty of care to enforce the smoke free lease addendum than any other SHA obligation under the Lease.
+7. Disclaimer by SHA.
+Resident acknowledges that SHA's adoption of a non-smoking living environment does not in any way change the standard of care that the SHA or managing agent otherwise would have to a Resident household to render buildings and premises designated as nonsmoking, any safer, more habitable, or improved in terms of air quality standards than any other rental premises.
+SHA specifically disclaims any implied or express warranties that the building, common areas, or Resident's premises will have any higher or improved air quality standards than any other rental property.
+SHA cannot and does not warrant or promise that the rental premises or common areas will be free from secondhand smoke.
+Resident acknowledges that SHA's ability to police, monitor, or enforce the agreements of Addendum is dependent in significant part of voluntary compliance by all Residents and their household members and guests.
+Residents who may have respiratory ailments, allergies, or any other physical or mental condition relating to smoke are put on notice that SHA does not assume any higher duty of care to enforce this Addendum than any other SHA obligation under the Lease.